 In any event, my desperation to be shielded motivated me to become a willing shield for others.
 This adaptation was greatly assisted by being female and then further strengthened when I became a mother.

 I never thought of myself as a shield.
 It never occurred to me such a role was a choice.
 I defined myself as a protector, a nurterer, a figure of maternal and female strength, a life-giver and a peace maker.
 I thought of myself as a good woman.
-I automatically placed myself between the inconvenient, frustrating, dangerous, tedious and harsh edges of the world and those I loved.
+I automatically placed myself between the harsh edges of the world and those I loved.
 I protected my husbands and partners from the necessity to deal with anyone else’s needs (including my own) and threats to their egos (including me).
 I protected my sons from the immaturity and selfishness of my husbands and partners.
 I tried to protect people from their mental and physical pain, from the consequences of their choices, from their own feelings and from any other irritation, hurt or harm.

 Shields were originally made to protect from specific kinds of attack, but I tried to shield others from all kinds of danger: blade, arrow, blunt weapon, words, pain, consequences, inconvenience, feelings and worry.
 I was determined to be a perfect shield for all my loved ones.